 4. Rich people admit when they don't know

 You heard that right.
 Rich people work to learn.
-Poor people work for their next paycheck.
+Poor people often work for their next paycheck.
+This is a huge difference in the rich vs poor mindset.

 You see it all around you.
 Poor people end up working from paycheck to paycheck barely making ends meet.
 Rich people in the meantime grow their skills and abilities and continually rise up the ranks.